behrouz-rfa/memory-cache-rust/README.md

 memory-cache is a fast, concurrent cache library built with a focus on performance and correctness.

-The motivation to build Ristretto comes from the need for a contention-free cache in [Dgraph][].
+The motivation to build memory-cache comes from the need for a contention-free cache in [Dgraph][].

 [Dgraph]: https://github.com/dgraph-io/dgraph